 The CLC’s regulation of specialist conveyancing and probate lawyers delivers high standards of consumer protection and supports innovation in the delivery of legal services.
-We always advise firms to discuss their plans with us at an early stage so that we can give them guidance about the best way to take their application forward and whether CLC regulation is right for their firm.
-This is just as important for established firms looking to move between regulators as for start-ups just entering the market.
+We ask firms to discuss their plans with us and the CLC participating insurers at an early stage.
+This is just as important for established firms looking to move to a new regulator, as for start-ups just entering the market.

-Conveyancing (sometimes referred to as Reserved Instrument Activities) and probate activities.
-The CLC also regulates will writing.
+Conveyancing (sometimes referred to as Reserved Instrument Activities) and probate activities (which can include).
+The CLC also regulates Will writing and some other non-reserved activities such as, tax and estate planning.
 CLC practices may only deliver those legal services which the CLC has expressly licensed them to provide.
-Please let us know if you provide any other services.
+Please let us know if you wish to provide any other services.

 Yes, provided they sign up to the CLC’s Participating Insurers Agreement.

-Our Licensing Team, headed by Claire Richardson, will be very happy to discuss your plans in confidence, explore whether regulation by the CLC is right for your firm and support you through the transfer process.
+Our Licensing Team, headed by Claire Richardson, Deputy Director of Authorisations and new Business, will be very happy to discuss your plans in confidence, explore whether regulation by the CLC is right for your firm and support you through the transfer process.

 Email the Licensing Team on firstname.lastname@example.org or call on 0203 859 0904.